-Computer Science Grade 12 ICS4U1 University
+Computer Science ICS4U1 Grade 12 University

 This course enables students to further develop knowledge and skills in computer science.
 Students will use modular design principles to create complex and fully documented programs, according to industry standards.
 Student teams will manage a large software development project, from planning through to project review.
 Students will also analyze algorithms for effectiveness.
-They will investigate ethical issues in computing and further explore environmental issues, emerging technologies, and computer-related careers.
+They will investigate ethical issues in computing and further explore environmental issues, emerging technologies, areas of research in computer science, and careers in the field.

-Prerequisite: ISC3U1
+Prerequisite: ICS3U1

-Computer Programming Grade 12
+Computer Programming ICS4C1 Grade 12 College

-ICS4C1 College